flametom/PSU_CSE584_Midterm/README.md

 The experiment involving the extension of text generation length to five sentences led to the exclusion of Llama-2-7b-chat and Falcon-7b due to inconsistencies in generated output.
 For the remaining five LLMs, the classifier's accuracy improved from **0.6074** to **0.8844**, while the micro-F1 score increased from **0.5954** to **0.8838**.
 This highlights that longer text samples provide richer contextual cues, which in turn enhance the classifier's capability to differentiate between LLMs.

+### LLM Characteristic Analysis

+The confusion matrices indicated varying degrees of success in distinguishing between LLMs.
+Analysis of bigrams and topics showed that common phrases like 'deep breath' were used by multiple models, while unique phrases like 'yesterday evening' helped differentiate specific models.
+Thematic analysis revealed that models had different focuses—some on abstract topics, others on temporal activities—enhancing classification, especially with longer text samples.

 ## Conclusion

 This project underscores the feasibility of employing a deep learning-based approach for LLM attribution.
 The DeBERTaV3Classifier offers significant potential in areas such as AI-generated content detection and model accountability.
 Future research will aim to broaden the dataset by incorporating additional LLMs and further refine the classification methodology.